DataIntellectTech/TorQ/docs/handlers.md

 \[proctype\]\_.csv which will in turn override \[procname\]\_.csv.

-When a client makes a query which is refused by the permissioning layer, an error will be raised and logged in .usuage.usage if it is enabled.
+When a client makes a query which is refused by the permissioning layer, an error will be raised and logged in .usage.usage if it is enabled.

 <a name="track"></a>